Health effects of tobacco: Mortality

 Smoking is the cause of about 5 million deaths per year.
 This makes it the most common cause of preventable early death.
 One study found that male and female smokers lose an average of 13.2 and 14.5 years of life, respectively.
 Another measured a loss of life of 6.8 years.
-Each cigarette that is smoked is estimated to shorten life by an average of 11 minutes, though this may vary slightly on the contents and brand.
+Each cigarette that is smoked is estimated to shorten life by an average of 11 minutes, though this may vary slightly depending on the contents and brand.
+More recently, it has been reported to be 20 minutes.
 At least half of all lifelong smokers die early as a result of smoking.
 Smokers are three times more likely to die before the age of 60 or 70 than non-smokers.

-In the United States, cigarette smoking and exposure to tobacco smoke accounts for roughly one in five, or at least 443,000 premature deaths annually.
-To put this into context, ABC's Peter Jennings (who would later die at 67 from complications of lung cancer caused by life-long smoking) famously reported that in the US alone, tobacco kills the equivalent of three jumbo jets full of people crashing every day, with no survivors.
+In the United States, cigarette smoking and exposure to tobacco smoke account for roughly one in five, or at least 443,000 premature deaths annually.
+To put this into context, ABC's Peter Jennings (who would later die at 67 from complications of lung cancer caused by life-long smoking) famously reported that in the US alone, smoking tobacco kills the equivalent of three jumbo jets full of people crashing every day, with no survivors.
 On a worldwide basis, this equates to a single jumbo jet every hour.

-A 2015 study found that about 17% of mortality due to cigarette smoking in the United States is due to diseases other than those usually believed to be related.
+A 2015 study found that about 17% of mortality due to cigarette smoking in the United States is due to diseases outside of those commonly linked with smoking.
+Official estimates may therefore be significantly underestimating the number of deaths currently being attributed to smoking.

 It is estimated that there are between 1 and 1.4 deaths per million cigarettes smoked.
-In fact, cigarette factories are the most deadly factories in the history of the world.
+Cigarette factories are the most deadly factories in the history of the world.
 See the below chart detailing the highest-producing cigarette factories, and their estimated deaths caused annually due to the health detriments of cigarettes.

+According to WHO, 27137 annual deaths are attributed to tobacco use in Nepal.

 Cancer

-The primary risks of tobacco usage include many forms of cancer, particularly lung cancer, kidney cancer, cancer of the larynx and head and neck, bladder cancer, cancer of the esophagus, cancer of the pancreas and stomach cancer.
-Studies have established a firm relationship between tobacco smoke, including second-hand smoke, and cervical cancer in women.
-There is some evidence suggesting a small increased risk of myeloid leukemia, squamous cell sinonasal cancer, liver cancer, colorectal cancer, cancers of the gallbladder, the adrenal gland, the small intestine, and various childhood cancers.
+The primary risks of tobacco usage include many forms of cancer, particularly lung cancer, kidney cancer, cancer of the larynx and head and neck, bladder cancer, esophageal cancer, pancreatic cancer, stomach cancer, and penile cancer.
+Tobacco smoke can increase the risk of cervical cancer in women.
+There may be a small increased risk of myeloid leukemia, squamous cell sinonasal cancer, liver cancer, colorectal cancer, cancers of the gallbladder, the adrenal gland, the small intestine, and various childhood cancers.
 The possible connection between breast cancer and tobacco is still uncertain.